This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 Alternatives

 Both apps have alternatives.
 The closest alternative to Zwift is Wahoo RGT.
 It is not as widespread but has more realistic graphics and physics.
-You can read my comparison of Wahoo RGT vs. Zwift for more info.

 The closest alternative to Wahoo SYSTM is TrainerRoad.
 It’s even more focused on making you a faster cyclist.